revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-**Data Grid**: Data Grid provides many features and functionality to users to perform paging and sort the data in the table easily.
-It can hold text object data, but it can’t hold embedded or linked object data.
-**Data Repeater**: Data Repeater has offered so many features that are not offered by Data Grid such as – It can hold control of embedded and linked objects data and it can embed Data Grid in it but vice-versa is not possible.
-It doesn’t have support for Paging functionality but can be achieved by programming it.
+**Data Grid**:
+- Data grid has advanced features and facilitates you to do many things like paging and sorting your data without much effort.
+- Data grid can hold text data, but not linked or embedded objects.
+**Data Repeater**:
+- A data repeater doesn’t have the paging feature, but it can be done by coding.
+- A data repeater can hold other controls and can embed objects.
+- A data repeater can embed a data grid within it but vice versa is not possible.

 </blockquote>